gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 blanks** because the instructor will provide comments to remind the students of what steps they should take.)
-Novices often find **fill in the blanks** less intimidating than writing all the code from scratch, and since the instructor has provided most of the answer’s structure, submissions are much easier to check.
+Novices often find **fill in the blanks** less intimidating than writing all the code from scratch, and since the instructor has provided most of the answer's structure, submissions are much easier to check.

-> Example: fill in the blanks so that the code below prints the string ‘hat’.
+> Example: fill in the blanks so that the code below prints the string
+> 'hat'.
 >
 > ```
 > text = 'all that it is'